Apollo Victoria Theatre

-Since when it has become a live entertainment venue - firstly mainly concerts starring the likes of Shirley Bassey, Dean Martin, and Liza Minnelli, then large scale West End musicals - a revival of “The Sound of Music”, and to-date, the longest run in the theatre was “Starlight Express” which opened here in 1984 and finally closed at the beginning of 2002.
+Since when it has become a live entertainment venue - firstly mainly concerts starring the likes of, Fats Domino, Shirley Bassey, Dean Martin, and Liza Minnelli, then large scale West End musicals - a revival of “The Sound of Music”, and to-date, the longest run in the theatre was “Starlight Express” which opened here in 1984 and finally closed at the beginning of 2002.
 After this long run, the theatre closed for many months to allow for a major refurbishment.
 It became the home of the Bollywood spectacular “Bombay Dreams” followed by “Saturday Night Fever” and “Wicked” which opened 27th September 2006.
 The theatre currently seats 1,934.
-On Sunday 4th November 2018 the Apollo Victoria will screen its first film in 43 years when “Bridget Jones Diary” will be shown accompanied by a 60 piece orchestra.
+On Sunday 4th November 2018 the Apollo Victoria screened its first film in 43 years when “Bridget Jones Diary” was shown accompanied by a 60 piece orchestra.

 The Apollo Victoria is one of the UK’s best preserved 1930’s ‘super cinemas’ and its unique design and excellent condition fully justify its Grade II* Listed building status which was bestowed by English Heritage in 1972.